 The ledger’s chain is a transaction log structured as hash-linked blocks of transactions.
 Peers receive blocks of transactions from the ordering service, mark the block’s transactions as valid or invalid based on endorsement policies and concurrency violations, and append the block to the hash chain on the peer’s file system.

 A channel is a private blockchain overlay which allows for data isolation and confidentiality.
 A channel-specific ledger is shared across the peers in the channel, and transacting parties must be authenticated to a channel in order to interact with it.
 Channels are defined by a Configuration-Block.

 Each Peer on a channel validates ordered blocks of transactions and then commits (writes/appends) the blocks to its replica of the channel Ledger.
 Peers also mark each transaction in each block as valid or invalid.

 Concurrency Control Version Check¶

-Concurrency Control Version Check is a method of keeping state in sync across peers on a channel.
-Peers execute transactions in parallel, and before commitment to the ledger, peers check that the data read at execution time has not changed.
-If the data read for the transaction has changed between execution time and commitment time, then a Concurrency Control Version Check violation has occurred, and the transaction is marked as invalid on the ledger and values are not updated in the state database.
+Concurrency Control Version Check is a method of keeping ledger state in sync across peers on a channel.
+Peers execute transactions in parallel, and before committing to the ledger, peers check whether the state read at the time the transaction was executed has been modified in a new block that was in-flight at time of execution or in a prior transaction in the same block.
+If the data read for the transaction has changed between execution time and commit time, then a Concurrency Control Version Check violation has occurred, and the transaction is marked as invalid on the ledger and values are not updated in the state database.

 Contains the configuration data defining members and policies for a system chain (ordering service) or channel.
 Any configuration modifications to a channel or overall network (e.g. a member leaving or joining) will result in a new configuration block being appended to the appropriate chain.
 This block will contain the contents of the genesis block, plus the delta.